 The understanding and pursuit of justice and human dignity are core commitments among the students, faculty, and staff of Yale Divinity School.
 These issues took center stage in February when YDS hosted leading scholars and justice advocates on back-to-back-to-back evenings.

 Bryan Stevenson, a public interest lawyer widely acclaimed for his work on behalf of the poor, the incarcerated, and the condemned, delivered the annual Parks-King Lecture at YDS on Wednesday, February 1.

-Stevenson’s three-part summons to the Divinity School community: get proximate, change narratives, stay hopeful, and “do uncomfortable things.”
+Stevenson’s four-part summons to the Divinity School community: get proximate, change narratives, stay hopeful, and “do uncomfortable things.”

 Bryan Stevenson is the founder and Executive Director of the Equal Justice Initiative.
 Under his leadership, EJI has won major legal challenges eliminating excessive and unfair sentencing, exonerating innocent death row prisoners, confronting abuse of the incarcerated and the mentally ill, and aiding children prosecuted as adults.
 EJI recently won an historic ruling in the U.S. Supreme Court holding that mandatory life-without-parole sentences for all children 17 or younger are unconstitutional.

 February 2 – Sorensen Lecture by Jeremy Waldron

 Jeremy Waldron, University Professor and Professor of Law at New York University, delivered the Sorensen Lecture at YDS on Thursday, February 2.
 Waldron spoke on “A Docket of Dignity: Human Dignity in Eight Cases from Around the World.”